parclick/api-doc/README.md

 ### <span style="color:#10a54a;">`POST`</span> `/v1/booking/{booking_id}/edit`

 This method allows the modification of a reservation.
 The **booking_id** is obtained in the _new reservation_ endpoint response.
-The *product* and *token* parameters are obtained through the endpoint _list products_.
+The *product* and *token* parameters are obtained through the endpoint _get bestpass_.
 It is also necessary to search if the parking requires additional fields through the endpoint _get parking_ (*fieldsRequested*).
 The process behind, delete the old reservation and create new one.
 The response shows the new reservation as well as the price difference between both reservations to proceed with the refund or charge.

 ### _Header:_
 Authorization: Bearer {JWT_TOKEN}